tobygameac/Wound-Segmentation/README.md

 Wound-Segmentation
 ====================

-I didn't show the input image on this page because there's some blood,
+I didn't show the input image because there's some blood on it,

-please check it out in "data" folder if you are interested.
+please check it out in the "data" folder if you are interested.

-The program will generate a confidence map for an input image,
+The program will generate a confidence map for the input image,

-and find the wound in this image using the confidence map.
+and find the wound in this input image using generated confidence map.

 Confidence map
 ![demo](https://raw.githubusercontent.com/tobygameac/Wound-Segmentation/master/data/confidence_S01.jpg)